zlatko-michailov/abc/doc/start/adopt.md

 ## Integrate with Your Project
 Designate a subfolder in your project for dependencies.
-For the purpose of this tutorial, let's assumme that subfolder is `deps`.
+For the purpose of this tutorial, let's assume that subfolder is `deps`.

 Unzip the release under `deps`:
 ```